frankjungdss/exdata-project2/README.md

 ![PM[2.5] Emissions from coal combustion-related sources across United States](plot4-1.png)

+Over reduction in mean of coal combustion-related emissions and less variation per year.

+![PM[2.5] Emissions from coal combustion-related sources across United States](plot4-2.png)

 Plot 5
 ======

 *How have emissions from motor vehicle sources changed from 1999–2008 in Baltimore City?*

-There has been a reduction in On-Road and Non-Road emissions, but levels of point and non-point are now being recorded.
+There has been an overall reduction in motor vehicle emissions.

 ![PM[2.5] Emissions from motor vehicle sources in Baltimore City](plot5.png)